-- Teacher Assistants

-- Parent Involvement

-- Professional Development for staff

-- Substitutes for staff professional development

-- Supplies and materials (books, technology)
+- Support Positions (Teacher Assistants, Interpreters) - Parent Involvement (ie. Curriculum Nights, Multilingual Family PD) - Professional Development for staff - Substitutes for staff professional development - Supplies and materials (books, technology)

 What is the 1% set-aside and how are parents involved?

 - Any Local Education Agency (LEA) or school district with a Title I Allocation exceeding \$500,000 is required by law to set aside 1% of the Title I allocation for parent and family engagement. - Of that 1%, 10% may be reserved at the LEA/district level for system-wide initiatives related to parent and family engagement.
 The remaining 90% must be allocated to all Title I schools in the district.
 In CMS, each Title I school receives its portion of the 90% to implement school-level parent and family engagement activities and events - Title I parents have the right to provide input into decisions regarding how this money is spent.
 This process is completed through the School Improvement Team (SIT)